eclipse-packaging/packages/RELEASING.md

       https://ci.eclipse.org/packaging/job/notarize-downloads/
       ) CI job to notarize DMG packages on download.eclipse.org if the promoted build was unstable.
 - [ ] Update `SIMREL_REPO` to the staging repo so CI builds run against CI of SimRel, e.g., [see this gerrit](https://git.eclipse.org/r/c/epp/org.eclipse.epp.packages/+/189618)).
+  - [ ] Or use the `Run` toolbar button drop-down menu to launch the `Update to Staging Repository` launch configuration.
+        This will automatically determine the correct update site URL and will create an appropriate commit message in the system clipboard.
 - [ ] Re-enable the [CI build](https://ci.eclipse.org/packaging/job/epp/job/master/).
 - [ ] Send email to epp-dev to request package maintainers test it.
       The email is templated in email.txt in the release directory.